Jamie Amihere Moore

-Jamie Amihere Moore (born 19 March 1992) is an English former professional footballer of Ghanaian descent.
+Jamie Amihere Moore (born 19 March 1992) is an English former professional footballer.
 He played as an attacking midfielder but could also play as a winger or forward.

 Career

 Moore started his career in 2012 with PO Ormidia in the Third Division in Cyprus.

 In July 2014, he joined Ethnikos Achna of the Cypriot First Division where he failed to make a league appearance for the Cypriot Side.

 In September 2014, he signed for Football League (Greece) side A.O.T.
 Alimos F.C.